KatyRosli/angular-trello-tool-list/README.md

 An existing Trello workspace will act as backend.
 Expectation is that the Angular frontend should read (read-only) data using Trello API.
-This workspace consists of one board: o Tools - Contains available tools categorized by operation type.
+This workspace consists of one board:
+- Tools - Contains available tools categorized by operation type.

 ## Live Demo
 [Live Demo Link] (https://angulartoollist.web.app/)